RanaAlaaTahon/euro-dine-insights/README.md

   - The dashboard is designed for both technical and non-technical audiences.

-  - Non-technical users: Can explore key patterns using interactive filters and intuitive visuals (pie charts, bar charts, maps).
+  - Non-technical users: can explore key patterns using interactive filters and intuitive visuals (pie charts, bar charts, maps).

   - KPI cards and clean labeling provide instant understanding of scale and distribution.

-  - Technical users: Can drill down into cuisine categories, price ranges, and city-level distributions for deeper analysis.
+  - Technical users: can drill down into cuisine categories, price ranges, and city-level distributions for deeper analysis.

 ## 11. <a name='Wireframe'></a>Wireframe